jeff0401/sql-change-tracker/README.md

 At this point, make necessary changes to the database data.
 SQL Server Change Tracking will keep track of all changes automatically.

 ######Generate Scripts
 After changes are completed, execute the _dbo.uspTrackChangeExtract_ stored procedure.
-This will generate delete/insert statements to propagate all stored changes to the target database.
+This will generate delete/insert statements needed to propagate all stored changes to the target database.

+######Stop Tracking
+Execute the _dbo.uspTrackChangeStop_ stored procedure to stop tracking on all tables and the database.

+######Uninstall
+Execute the _Uninstall.sql_ script to remove the table and stored procedures from the database.

 #### Roadmap